crusoecloud/k8s-autoscaler/cluster-autoscaler/cloudprovider/crusoecloud/README.md

 ## Notes

-TODO: k8s nodes are identified through `node.Spec.ProviderId`, the Crusoe node name or id MUST NOT be used.
+TODO: k8s nodes are identified through configured projectID + `node.Name`, which is incorrect.
+They should be correctly identified via `node.Spec.ProviderId`.